Is the Yucatan Peninsula safe for new travelers?

 - Don’t accept offers of drugs.
 Not only is it illegal, but it’s dangerous and you’re helping an industry wrought with crime that the government is trying to stop.

 - If you want to take expensive equipment such as cameras or smartphones, keep them hidden, locked away, and on your person.
-A PacSafe backpack is perfect for this.
+A PacSafe backpack like this one is perfect for this type of trip.

 Traveling around The Yucatan by Bus